mjeson/EventHubDemo/README.md

         }

 TODO:
-1. Make it to allow generics (DataEventArgs<T>)
+-    Make it to allow generics, i.e. using DataEventArgs&lt;T&gt; instead of ObjectEventArgs

-Comments and Feedbacks welcomed